CrunchyData/crunchy-katacoda/postgis/load_data/08-textfiles.md

 The main things to note here are:
-1. We create an `id` column for our table. `id` is another type of "generated" column but it's distinct from the "calculated column" we create later.
+1. We create an `id` column for our table. `id` is another type of "generated" column but it's distinct from the "calculated column" we're also creating.
 The cities data has its own `geonameid` column, but we want the individual records in Postgres to also have their own table ID value.
 2. We define our geometry column `geom` to contain Point geometries and set the